 VF Corporation Government Affairs and Political Activity

-VF Corporation deploys government affairs strategies to help shape public policy issues that benefit our company, industry, and the consumers and communities we serve.
-We believe it’s important for companies like ours to actively participate in political and regulatory processes so that our voice and positions are heard and understood by governments and policy makers around the world.
+VF Corporation (“VF” or the “Company”) deploys government affairs strategies to help shape public policy issues that benefit our Company, industry, and the consumers and communities we serve.
+We believe it’s important for companies like ours to participate in political and regulatory processes so that our voice and positions are heard and understood by governments and policy makers around the world.

-Led by our Government Affairs function based in Denver, Colorado, VF engages in lobbying activities that support long-term competitiveness and innovation throughout the apparel and footwear sector.
-Our team maintains ongoing dialogue with public officials and their staff across all levels of government -- federal, state, and local -- to carry out this mission.
-VF’s strategies and actions are guided by the company’s business interests and its Purpose-led commitments and are conducted without regard to the private political preferences of its officers and/or executives.
-All Government Affairs engagements and political activities are fully aligned with our legal obligations, Purpose and Guiding Principles, and our Code of Business Conduct.
+Our Government Affairs function maintains ongoing dialogue with public officials and their staff across all levels of government – national, regional, and local.
+VF’s strategies and actions are guided by the Company’s business interests and values and are conducted without regard to the private political preferences of its leadership team.
+All government engagements and political activities are aligned with our legal obligations, our Values, and our Code of Business Conduct.

-Government Affairs at VF focuses on policy priorities that are connected to issues relevant to our business landscape and our Purpose, such as free trade, human rights, public lands in the United States, climate impact, and environmental justice.
+Government Affairs at VF focuses on policy priorities that are connected to issues relevant to our business landscape such as free trade, human rights, outdoor recreation, conservation and climate impact.

-Relevant departments, functions, and individuals across the enterprise receive Government Affairs and Political Activity Training.
-The training provides guidance on corporate and personal political activity, lobbying, gifts, travel and entertainment to Government/covered officials, and involvement in trade and industry organizations.
+Relevant departments, functions, and individuals across VF receive Government Affairs and Political Activity training.
+The training provides guidance and resources on corporate and personal political activity, lobbying, gifts, travel and entertainment to government/covered officials, and involvement in trade and industry organizations.

-VF’s political engagement activity and lobbying is conducted in accordance with applicable laws, policies and procedures, sound corporate practice, and our high standards of ethical conduct.
+VF’s political activity and lobbying are conducted in accordance with applicable laws, policies and procedures, sound corporate practice and our high standards of ethical conduct.

-Principles governing our approach to political expenditures include the following:
+Principles governing our approach to political expenditure include the following:

 • VF does not endorse or make campaign contributions to federal, state, or local candidates.